ootidea/ts-tagged-union/README.md

   },
   'status'
 >
-// You need to call the withTagKey function for a custom tag key. const Response = withTagKey('status').helperFunctionsOf<Response>()
+// You need to provide a custom tag key as an argument due to TypeScript specifications. const Response = helperFunctionsOf<Response>('status')
 ```